Aikido is joy

 Once we understand with our body, we can also understand with our mind.
 Once we truly understand with our mind, we can act accordingly to our understanding, not only in Aikido training but in daily life as well.

-If we take a look at the psychological side of Aikido with Aiki we can understand too, why Aikido has to be joy.
+To put it all in slightly different words: If we take a look at the psychological side of Aikido with Aiki we can come to understand too, why Aikido is joy.
 What are the emotions we get when we win in a competition or a fight?
 Most likely we feel great, we feel triumphant.
-Too much of this kind of feelings and we are at risk of seeing ourselves to be better and greater than others, we are at risk of becoming overly arrogant, in other words, of becoming a real shitbag that creates a lot of bad feelings in our fellow beings.
+Too much of this kind of feelings and we are at risk of seeing ourselves to be better and greater than others, we are at risk of becoming overly arrogant.
 Then, what are the emotions we get when we are losing in a competition or a fight?
 Most likely we feel defeated and probably we feel also down.
-In some cases we start to feel hatred against our opponent.
-Either ways, winning and losing, as we can easily see and understand, are the root of bad feelings and thereby just the opposite of joy.Whereas if we take Aikido as a training method to find and to experience Aiki, by helping our training partners and by letting our training partners helping us to advance in our Aikido we all can experience the joy of being useful and helpful in a fundamentaly good thing by creating and experiencing Aiki.
+In some cases we start to feel anger against our opponent, aggression starts to rise.
+Either ways, winning and losing, as we can easily see and understand, are the root of bad feelings and thereby just the opposite of joy.
+Whereas if we take Aikido as a training method to find and to experience Aiki, by helping our training partners and by letting our training partners helping us to advance in our Aikido we can all experience the joy of being useful and helpful in a fundamental good thing, by creating and experiencing Aiki.

-So Aikido to me, really is a wonderful thing to practice and it goes far beyond just being gymnastics or just being a martial art for self-defense.
+So Aikido to me, really is a wonderful thing to practice and it goes far beyond just being gymnastics and sports or just being a martial art for self-defense.
 As Michio Hikitsuchi sensei puts it 1 : "Aikido is not about winning over the other person.
 It’s about victory over yourself.
 It’s about transforming your life.
 It’s about finding new purpose in life, to give others joy and happiness through budo without fighting".

-In fact, I also deeply feel that Aikido is joy, because doing the right thing brings joy, not only to ourselves, but also to our training partners as well as to any of our fellow human beings involved in this kind of action.
+In fact, I deeply feel that Aikido is joy, because doing the right thing brings joy, not only to ourselves, but also to our training partners as well as to any of our fellow human beings involved in this kind of action.

 1 Quote taken from "Michio Hikitsuchi - The essential teachings of Aikido, Vol. 1"